DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 "Is that enough?"
 Lina asked.

 "It's more than most people in your position get," Elyra said.
 "And it buys you time.
 Time to train.
-Time to build capability.
+Time to build.
 Time to become so competent that even if they wanted to move against you later, the cost would be prohibitive."

 Jason looked at the document again.
 Six pages.
 Legal language.
 A framework for existence.